edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Logs/instructions.md

 4. Choose **Enable data streaming**.

-5. Select **Kinesis Data Firehose**, and then select the Kinesis Data Firehose stream created in the previous step from the resource in the drop-down list.
+5. Select **Kinesis Firehose**, and then select the Kinesis Firehose stream created in the previous step from the resource in the drop-down list.

 6. Choose **Save**.